Most tax controversies arise as a result of tax assessments or reassessments.

 The mutual agreement procedure may be initiated in parallel to the traditional judicial procedures.

-Since 2003, it has been possible for any private person or company to reach out to the Luxembourg Ombudsman (either by written request or even orally) to file a claim against the Luxembourg tax administrations.
+Since 2003, it has been possible for any private person or company to reach out to the Luxembourg Ombudsman (either by written request or even orally) to file a claim against the LTA.
 This is especially the case when the taxpayer considers itself unfairly treated by the LTAs or when the administration acted in breach of its public mission.

-For the years 2019 and 2020, the Ombudsman intervened in approximately 55 and 35 cases, respectively, for direct tax matters.
+For the year 2022, the Ombudsman intervened in approximately 27 cases for direct tax matters.